EasonWang01/mongo-cluster-docker/README.md

 # Issues and limitations

-It's sometimes stuck on 'cluster/mongo-router         | 2017-01-16T21:29:48.573+0000 W NETWORK  [replSetDistLockPinger] No primary detected for set cnf-serv'.
+It's sometimes stuck on 'clustermongo-router         | 2017-01-16T21:29:48.573+0000 W NETWORK  [replSetDistLockPinger] No primary detected for set cnf-serv'.
 It's because quite random order in `docker-compose`.

 My workaround was just to kill all containers related.